 For a typical power analysis attack [8] the side-channel leakage in terms of the electrical current consumption of the device, while executing a cryptographic operation, is measured via a resistor inserted into the ground path of the target IC.

-Since the targeted RFID smartcard circuitry including the anntenna is embedded in a plastic case, lacking any electrical contacts, it is difficult to perform a direct on-chip measurement of the power consumption.
-Invasive attacks, i.e., dissolving the chip from its plastic package and separating it from the antenna, were not successful [6], maybe due to the strong RF carrier of the reader that is required for the operation.
-Anyway, even a successful invasive attack can obviously be easily detected, hence a non-invasive approach becomes very attractive in the context of RFIDs.
+Since the targeted RFID smartcard circuitry including the annuenna is embedded in a plastic case, lacking any electrical contacts, it is difficult to perform a direct on-chip measurement of the power consumption.
+Invasive attacks, i.e., dissolving the chip from its plastic package and separating it from the antenna, were not successful [6], maybe due to the strong carrier of the reader that is required for the operation.
+Anyway, even a successful invasive attack is costly and can be easily detected, hence a non-invasive approach becomes very attractive in the context of RFIDs.

 Non-Invasive Analysis with DEMA A possible source of side-channel leakage that can be exploited in a non-invasive attack scenario is the information gathered from fluctuations of the EM field emanated by a device whilst performing a cryptographic operation.
-The corresponding side-channel attack analysing the information contained in the EM emanation of a device is called Differential Electro-Magnetic Analysis (DEMA) [3].

-The analogue signal, i.e., the EM leakage in case of a DEMA, is digitized and recorded as a discrete and quantized timeseries called a trace.
+The corresponding side-channel information for this so-called Differential Electro-Magnetic Analysis (DEMA) [3] is acquired by means of near-field probes that are positioned close to the chip, and typically require no physical contact to the device, i.e., leave no traces.
+The analogue signal, i.e., the EM leakage in case of a DEMA, is digitised and recorded as a discrete and quantised timeseries called a trace.
 In practice, several traces for varying input data are collected.
 In the following, let t_l be the l^{th} trace of one attack attempt, where $0 \le l < L$, with L denoting the number of traces.
 Likewise, x_l denotes the associated input challenge for the l^{th} measurement.
 For simplicity, we consider that all traces have the same length N.